ChrisGreene-Chuboe/stk-app-sql/test/TESTING_NOTES.md

 - **Avoid direct file references**: use searchable string references instead
 - **Current patterns only**: Remove historical context and deprecated approaches
 - **Maintain TOC**: Update table of contents when adding or removing major sections
+- **Template-first mindset**: When documenting new patterns, consider if they belong in test templates
+- **Continuous improvement**: Each new module should trigger template evaluation